mcburton/writing/chapter-one-digital-humanities.markdown

-	[siva & courant debate and ???s comments about blogging] [a day in the life of a digital humanist] [Kirschenbaum 2010 twitter at MLA, visibility, infrastructure & collaboration ]
+	[siva & courant debate and ???s comments about blogging] [a day in the life of a digital humanist] [Kirschenbaum 2010 twitter at MLA, visibility, infrastructure & collaboration ] [many books on DH coming, mapping the DH, debates in DH, teaching DH. did these books begin in twitter/blogosphere]

 ### Trolling is a Art: Critique
 	[flanders 2009 productive unease]